-Additional information with respect to the Company has been filed with Canadian securities regulatory authorities and is available on SEDAR+ at www.sedarplus.ca and on the Company's website at www.nickel28.com.
+Additional information with respect to the Company has been filed with Canadian securities regulatory authorities and is available on SEDAR+ at www.neckel28.com.
 Information contained in or otherwise accessible through the Company's website does not form a part of this MD&A and is not incorporated by reference into this MD&A.